gnosly/TomcatJdbcConnectionTest/README.md

 ![alt text](https://github.com/gnosly/JdbcTomcatConnectionTest/blob/master/src/main/doc/active_connection_increase.png "Active connections increased on jconsole")

 + "wait..but..I don't see any warning in the log!
 Is the abandoned connection recognizer active by default on Tomcat?"
-Actually no. From the [tomcat documentation regaring the jdbc pool](https://tomcat.apache.org/tomcat-7.0-doc/jdbc-pool.html) we could use three useful properties:
+Actually no. From the [tomcat documentation regarding the jdbc pool](https://tomcat.apache.org/tomcat-7.0-doc/jdbc-pool.html) we could use three useful properties:

 | property name| description |
 | --- | --- |